nawabahmadreshi/documentation/pages/features/facebook-ads.md

 {% endif %}

 {% if page.android %}
-On Android, we use reflection to automatically call [`fetchDeferredAppLinkData`](https://developers.facebook.com/docs/reference/android/current/class/AppLinkData/).
-This means that you don't actually need to do anything except have the Facebook SDK integrated _in addition_ to Branch.
+On Android, you'll need to enable our Facebook App Links check process.
+Ideally, you should call this in your custom Application class when you call `getAutoInstance`.

+{% highlight java %}
+Branch.getAutoInstance().enableFacebookAppLinkCheck();
+{% endhighlight %}
+{% endif %}

 Note that you cannot call `fetchDeferredAppLinkData` in addition to us, lest you risk consuming the attribution event before the Branch SDK can.
-{% endif %}

-You're all set!
+Other than that, you're all set!

 ## Create a Marketing link on the Branch dashboard